Baltimore Farmers' Market, Holliday & Saratoga Sts., Baltimore, Maryland, September 2017. Photo by Diane F. Evartt.

 Tractor pull event, Cecil County Fair, Fair Hill, Maryland, July 2000.
 Photo by Diane F. Evartt.

-[photo, Thresher, south of Hughesville, Maryland] In the fall after summer crops have been harvested, cover crops, including rye, barley, and other cereal grains, are planted.
+In the fall after summer crops have been harvested, cover crops, including rye, barley, and other cereal grains, are planted.
 Cover crops control soil erosion and run-off, and improve the health of soil for later crops.
 To help with expenses associated with cover crops, the Maryland Agricultural Water Quality Cost-Share Program offers grants.
 Between 2019 and 2020, some 488,214 acres of traditional cover crops were planted in Maryland using $26,598,431 in grant funding.

 Thresher, south of Hughesville, Maryland, November 2017.
 Photo by Diane F. Evartt.

-Cattle.
+DAIRY & LIVESTOCKCattle.
 As of January 1, 2021, the total number of cattle in Maryland was 177,000.
 In 2019, production value for cattle and calves was over $76.4 million.
 Also as of January 1, 2021, there were 45,000 beef cows in Maryland.
 Cash receipts for cattle and calves in 2020 was $64 million.

 Cow, Kinder Farm Park, Millersville, Maryland, January 2019.
 Photo by Diane F. Evartt.

-Department of Agriculture each summer promotes the Maryland's Best Ice Cream Trail, a tour of ten dairy farms that runs more than 290 miles across the State.
+To showcase the dairy industry and its contributions, and educate the public about farming, the Department of Agriculture each summer promotes the Maryland's Best Ice Cream Trail, a tour of ten dairy farms that runs more than 290 miles across the State.
 The dairies include Broom’s Bloom Dairy (Harford County), Chesapeake Bay Farms (Worcester County), Keyes Creamery (Harford County), Kilby Cream (Cecil County), Misty Meadow Farm Creamery (Washington County), Nice Farms Creamery (Caroline County), Prigel Family Creamery (Baltimore County), Rocky Point Creamery (Frederick County), South Mountain Creamery (Frederick County), and Woodbourne Creamery at Rock Hill Orchard (Montgomery County).

 Alpacas & Llamas.
 According to the 2017 Census of Agriculture, there were 1,660 alpacas and 168 llamas on 146 and 43 farms, respectively.